-You don’t have to see “The Boy” to know what’s going on in “Brahms: The Boy II.”
+You don’t have to see “The Boy” to know what’s going on in “Brahms: The Boy II,” which were both directed by William Brent Bell and written by Stacey Menear.
 In “The Boy,” American nanny Greta Evans (played by Lauren Cohan), who’s living in England, is hired by wealthy elderly couple Mr. and Mrs. Wheelshire (played by Jim Norton and Diana Hardcastle) to take care of their underage son Brahms, only to find out that the boy is really a doll.
 The doll is named after the couple’s real-life son Brahms, who is said to have died under mysterious circumstances several years before.
 Greta thinks the job is weird, but she stays because she needs the money.

 Slowly but surely, she finds out that not only can the doll move on its own, but strange things also start happening around the house, which is an isolated mansion in the woods.
 (Of course it is.)
 Even when she finds out that the doll is probably possessed by an evil spirit, she stays and starts to feel oddly protective of the doll.
 Family secrets are revealed, and there’s a plot twist/showdown that ranks as one of the most ludicrous in horror movies of the 2010s.

 What happened in “The Boy” is referenced in “Brahms: The Boy II” with an update on something involving the plot twist at the end of the first movie.
-What makes “Brahms: The Boy II” (which was directed by William Brent Bell and written by Stacey Menear) a slight improvement over its predecessor is that the people’s reactions to the sinister doll are much more realistic.
+What makes “Brahms: The Boy II” a slight improvement over its predecessor is that the people’s reactions to the sinister doll are much more realistic.
 However, the movie’s screenplay is utterly predictable, using many of the same tropes and plot devices as dozens of other horror flicks about “fill in the blank” being possessed by an evil spirit.

 In “Brahms: The Boy II,” housewife Liza (played by Katie Holmes) is an American living in London with her British businessman husband Sean (played by Owain Yeoman) and their son Jude (played by Christopher Convery), who has an American accent.
 (The movie doesn’t say how long this family has been living in England.)
 Sean’s work requires him to often be away from home, where Liza homeschools Jude.